 My Final Conclusion

 In all, it was a great trip, and I’m glad to have added it to my list of things I’ve done.
-And I’m sure going to be more educated if I ride a cruise ship again.
+And I’m sure going to be more educated if I take a cruise again.
 Having said that, I can’t really see why I would go on another cruise.
 There’s just too much wasted time getting to and from your destinations.
 As I watched planes taking off and landing at Maho Beach in Sint Maarten, I thought to myself: “Next time I come here, it’s going to be on a plane like that.”

 I’m much more interested in the doing of the activities once you’re at a fun destination.
-Cruises, while they have their place, are much more about taking a very long time to get to a destination and trying to make it fun in the process.
-Due to the strict timeline of the ship’s schedule, it takes so long to get to the island you want to visit that you end up with something like 5 or 6 hours to do everything you want, then get back on the ship before it leaves.
+Cruises, while they have their place, are much more about taking a long time to get to the destination and trying to make it fun in the process.
+Due to the strict timeline of the ship’s schedule, it takes so long to get to the island you want to visit that you end up with something like 5 or 6 hours to do everything you want, and then get back on the ship before it leaves.

 There’s nothing necessarily wrong with this, but I’d rather pay more just to get there quickly so I can set out my beach chair, put on my shades, and have a nice cold Corona in my hand and hang out for many, many hours, without having to worry about accidentally missing the boat.
 But that’s just me.